courselabs/kubernetes/labs/statefulsets/README.md

 kubectl exec sleep -- nslookup simple-statefulset-2.simple-statefulset.default.svc.cluster.local
 ```

+</details><br/>

-> The internal Service returns all Pod IPs, but each Pod has it's own DNS entry using the name of the Pod `-0`, `-1` etc.
+> The internal Service returns all Pod IPs, but each Pod also has it's own DNS entry using the name of the Pod `-0`, `-1` etc.

-This app also has LoadBalancer and NodePort Services with the same Pod selector.
+This app has LoadBalancer and NodePort Services with the same Pod selector.
 These make the app available externally and they load-balance requests in the usual way.

-> Browse to localhost:8010 / localhost:30010 and then Ctrl-refresh, you'll see responses from different Pods
+> Browse to http://localhost:8010 / http://localhost:30010 and then Ctrl-refresh, you'll see responses from different Pods

 StatefulSet Pods have their name set in a label, so if you want to avoid load-balancing (e.g. to send all traffic to a secondary) you can pin the external Service to a specific Pod: